valeriansaliou/sonic/README.md

 You can find the built binaries in the `./target/release` directory.

+_Install `libclang-dev` to be able to compile the required RocksDB dependency._

 **Install from Cargo:**

 You can install Sonic directly with `cargo install`: